-Delaware River Watershed Fellowship 2019 Audubon Pennsylvania at the Discovery Center
+Delaware River Watershed Fellowship 2020 at The Discovery Center

 Audubon Pennsylvania is a member of the Alliance for Watershed Education, (AWE), a coalition of 23 environmental education centers focused on constituency building and stewardship of the Delaware River Watershed.
 Centers in the Alliance are connected by the Circuit Trails, the regional trail network of multi-use bike/pedestrian trails and waterways (rivers, streams, creeks.)
 The Alliance seeks to hire young people at each center, for a 12-week summer fellowship designed to advance the collective impact across the watershed.

 Audubon Pennsylvania’s (APA) mission is to conserve and restore natural ecosystems, focusing on birds, other wildlife and their habitats for the benefit of humanity and the Earth’s biological diversity in Pennsylvania.
 In Philadelphia, we focus our efforts in priority watersheds and the Strawberry Mansion neighborhood, site of the Discovery Center (a partnership with Philadelphia Outward Bound School), which opened in September of 2018.
 APA works closely with partnering agencies and organizations to engage Philadelphia citizens in habitat restoration, conservation, stewardship, and educational opportunities, which increase and improve habitat around the city and connect more people with nature.

 The Delaware River Watershed Fellow will serve as an ambassador for Audubon Pennsylvania and the Delaware River watershed by engaging our watershed community, inspiring watershed stewardship and helping APA reach and engage new and underserved audiences.
 By the end of the 12 weeks of service, Fellows will have become local watershed ambassadors in their community and will have introduced many new people to their local trails, waterways, and environmental center, as well as the steps they can take to help restore and protect the Delaware River watershed.

 Position Location: Philadelphia, PA.
-The Watershed Fellow will spend much of their time in the field, in Strawberry Mansion neighborhood, and the Darby/Cobbs, Wissahickon and Tookany-Tacony/Frankford watersheds.
+The Watershed Fellow will spend much of their time in the field, and in Strawberry Mansion neighborhood.

 - Engage target communities (Strawberry Mansion) in the Philadelphia through stewardship, education, recreation and civic engagement.

 - Required to participate in a 3-day supportive watershed stewardship training at Pocono Environmental Education Center (overnight, June 10-12.) http://www.peec.org/